cnlutz20/THI_CPRL/SOP's/SOP_attendance_data.md

 <br>

 ### 6. Storing Data (unedited)
-The data analyst will be responsible for retriving data file and storing in database for future refernce and integration into systems
+The data analyst will be responsible for retriving data file and storing in database for future refernce and integration into systems.
+Once submitted, data analyst will perform necessary data cleaning and integration into the system.
 <br>